lvzt/Mens-toilet-interactive-device-project-EN/README.md

 * the product attribute is different in different candidate solutions, but it is strongly related to other product attributes.

-Below arethe product attributes we have developed previously.
+Below are the product attributes we have developed previously.

 Product objective: Waterproof, Easiness to manufacture, Sensitivity during the game, Game is fun to play, Display alert message to suggest that the user should leave, Pregame sensitivity, Postgame sensitivity, Easiness to clean, Modification to the existing structure, Easiness to maintain, Robustness against cleaning agents, Automatically shot down in the night / turn on in the morning

 First we remove the product objectives that are not related to the design, such as the game is fun to play (it is the objective of game designing, which shall be considered later), Display alert message to suggest that the user should leave (this is strongly related to other functions such as the sensitivity of the device), combine the before and post game sensitivity as one - game sensitivity, combine auto-switch off during night and auto-switch on during the day as one - energy saving.
 Energy saving is removed because it is not among the primary objectives.
 It will be added at a later stage.
 After the modification, the remaining product objectives are,